 - Pacifica Shuttle Service hours are Monday-Sunday 7am-10:30pm with first pick-up at 7:20am and last pick up at 10:00pm. - For active students who attend program sessions on the Lambert and Ladera campuses, the shuttle runs to and from the Best Western Carpinteria Inn (or other local lodging location in the event that PGI needs to house guests at an alternative location), the Chase Bank in Carpinteria (where the Santa Barbara Airbus stops), and the Carpinteria Amtrak station on the day preceding, during, and the day following any track session.
-Students must call the shuttle number to request a ride to or from the shuttle stop locations 15 minutes prior to needing a ride otherwise you may be late; shuttles do not run continuously between the stops. - The 5 designated pick up and drop off locations in Carpinteria are: - Chase Bank (Airbus pickup/drop-off Location), - Carpinteria Amtrak Train Station - The Best Western Carpinteria Inn - The Ladera Campus - The Lambert Campus - Child seats are not provided or allowed in the shuttle vans.
-Students traveling to and from campus with an infant/child must provide their own transportation. - The use of shuttles for personal purposes, other than between the Best Western Hotel and the Lambert campus, outside of either academic sessions, scheduled meetings with staff/faculty, or use of Pacifica resources (library, bookstore) for academic purposes, is not permitted - Other than what is listed above, shuttle service is not provided to the Ladera Campus.
+Other than on mornings of scheduled classes to Lambert from the Best Western, students must call the shuttle number to request a ride to or from the shuttle stop locations 15 minutes prior to needing a ride otherwise you may be late; shuttles do not run continuously between the stops. - The 5 designated pick up and drop off locations in Carpinteria are: - Chase Bank (Airbus pickup/drop-off Location), - Carpinteria Amtrak Train Station - The Best Western Carpinteria Inn

-• Any special request for shuttle service outside of the normal operating hours or destinations should be made in advance by emailing Shuttles@pacifica.edu.
+- The Ladera Campus - The Lambert Campus - Lookout Park (8am-Sunset) - i.
+Two EV chargers are located in Lookout Park.
+Students may charge their vehicles at the park between 8am and sunset and use the shuttle to get to and from campus. - Child seats are not provided or allowed in the shuttle vans.
+Students traveling to and from campus with an infant/child must provide their own transportation. - The use of shuttles for personal purposes, other than between the Best Western Hotel and the Lambert campus, outside of either academic sessions, scheduled meetings with staff/faculty, or use of Pacifica resources (library, bookstore) for academic purposes, is not permitted. - Other than what is listed above, shuttle service is not provided to the Ladera Campus. - Any special request for shuttle service outside of the normal operating hours or destinations should be made in advance by emailing Shuttles@pacifica.edu.
 Shuttles will not transport students or faculty to or from private local residences.